javaee/jms-spec/pages/JMS21.md

-# JMS 2.1</h1>
+# JMS 2.1

-The next version of the JMS specification will be JMS 2.1, which is being developed under the Java Community Process as [https://jcp.org/en/jsr/detail?id=368 JSR 368].
+The next version of the JMS specification will be JMS 2.1, which is being developed under the Java Community Process as [JSR 368](https://jcp.org/en/jsr/detail?id=368).

 __TOC__

-## Latest news on JMS 2.1=###
+## Latest news on JMS 2.1

 * The first JMS 2.1 early draft  is now out, containing a new chapter on flexible JMS message-driven beans.
 You can download it [https://jcp.org/aboutJava/communityprocess/edr/jsr368/index.html here].
 * The corresponding JMS 2.1 draft Javadocs can be viewed online [https://jms-spec.java.net/2.1-SNAPSHOT/apidocs/ here].